vidella-lee/dig-art-twitterbot/README.md

 # dig-art-twitterbot
-Twitter bot to retweet concept and digital art.
+Twitter bot that retweets concept and digital art as inspiration for artists.